ZeroZhuang0/DATA1902project/README.md

 "The person who associated a work with this deed has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.
 You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission."

 The data was from Kaggle, uploaded on 2019-02-13 by Jaime Badiola who used the github ‘GetOldTweets’ to download the 17.7 million + tweets from 2017-08-02(01) to 2019-01-22 with which  order to create the dataset.
-The most recent update was Version 2 on 2019-06-15. (which is what was used in this project) the Data has 12936 rows (not including header) and 14 columns. the data is presented in hourly periods with onformation about the number of tweets in that period and also sentiment data associated with those tweets  the creater gave  sentiment score was assigned to each tweet using library VaderSentiment which assings a numerical value to h, where numeric sclae with 0 beign neutral and - beeing native and + values corresponding to posistive setniments.
+The most recent update was Version 2 (Tweets filtered to avoid bots sentiment skewing averages) on 2019-06-15. (which is what was used in this project) the Data has 12936 rows (not including header) and 14 columns. the data is presented in hourly periods with onformation about the number of tweets in that period and also sentiment data associated with those tweets  the creater gave  sentiment score was assigned to each tweet using library VaderSentiment which assings a numerical value to h, where numeric sclae with 0 beign neutral and - beeing native and + values corresponding to posistive setniments.
 Other than information on tweets the dataset also contains bitcoin information at the same hourly time periods the tweets are sorted in.

-Used GetOldTweets to download all tweets of the period.
-Jaime Badiola 2017-08-02 to 2019-01-22
-Date created 2019-02-13 Last updated 2019-06-15 Current version Version 2

 Small description
  I collected over 17.7 million tweets  This dataset contains the average sentiment of all tweets about bitcoin  How did I do sentiment analysis? library VaderSentiment.
 I added about 30 expressions  and words to the dictionary.
 To score the expressions I used the same methodology as the authors described in their paper.It also contains the financial data of bitcoin for that same period.